-Business operations is a broad term that is used to define all activities that are necessary for a company to operate profitably.
-Broadly speaking, most businesses can be divided into three broad categories.
-First, you have the sales/marketing department which is responsible for selling the product.
-Then you have the operations department which is responsible for creating the product and delivering it.
+Business operations is a broad term used to define all activities necessary for a company to operate profitably.
+Most businesses fit into three broad categories.
+First, you have the sales/marketing department responsible for selling the product.
+Then you have the operations department responsible for creating and delivering the product.
 Lastly, you have the support departments (like finance, HR, compliance, etc.) which help with these goals.

-From that categorisation, business operations can mean a lot of different things to different companies.
-The role of the operations department is, therefore, to ensure that the primary business activity of the company is run efficiently.
+From that categorisation, business operations can mean many different things to different companies.
+Therefore, the operations department’s responsibility is to guarantee the smooth running of the business’s main line.
 The operations manager oversees these activities in the operations department.
-The job description of the operations manager, therefore, depends on the type of company that they are employed in.
-Here are some examples of the various responsibilities that are entrusted to the operations manager.
+The operations manager’s job description thus relies on the organisation they work for.
+Here are some examples of the various responsibilities entrusted to the operations manager.

-Operations managers are likely to have a better understanding of the actual operations at the company than most others.
-Therefore, they can add a lot of value to the company by making improvements or enhancements in the operations department.
-Companies with a heavy focus on operations will usually spend a lot of money and resources in ensuring that their operations are running at maximum efficiency.
+Operations managers are likely to better understand the company’s actual operations than most others.
+Therefore, they can add a lot of value to the company by improving or enhancing the operations department.
+Companies with a heavy focus on operations will spend a lot of money and resources to ensure their operations run efficiently.

-Operations managers also need to be well versed in the intricacies of operating in their specific industries.
-For example, an operations manager in financial services would need to be fully cognizant of the bank’s core banking systems, banking principles, governance policies, inherent operational risks and so on.
+Operations managers must also be well-versed in operating in their specific industries.
+For example, an operations manager in financial services would need to be fully aware of the bank’s core banking systems, banking principles, governance policies, inherent operational risks, etc.

-Finally, an operations manager would also have to interact with department heads and top management.
-Therefore, the number of skills that an operations manager needs to possess is large.
+Finally, an operations manager must interact with department heads and top management.
+Therefore, the number of skills an operations manager must possess is large.

-This is a very important role that an operations manager must perform as it directly has an impact on the physical and mental well-being of the employees.
-Although other departments like HR or operational risk management might play a role, the operations manager is still the first line of defence when it comes to worker safety.
-This becomes especially important in manufacturing companies where there are a lot of moving parts and heavy machinery.
+As it directly affects the workers’ physical and emotional health, this is a crucial task for an operations manager.
+Although other departments like HR or operational risk management might play a role, the operations manager is still the first line of defence regarding worker safety, and this becomes especially important in industrial operations with numerous moving parts and enormous machinery.

 While large companies might have dedicated training programs, operations managers are still the ones who will have to take the rookies along as they get their feet wet.
-In the smaller and medium-sized companies, they might be expected to do the bulk of the heavy lifting when it comes to training.
+When it comes to training, smaller and medium-sized businesses may be expected to carry the majority of the burden.
 Providing training requires a great deal of patience and the ability to keep the trainee motivated.

-Operations managers will also have to provide leadership to the employees working in their departments.
-The work environment can get stressful especially when the workload is high.
-A good operations manager will always be expected to keep the entire team motivated.
+Operations managers must also provide leadership to the employees working in their departments.
+The work environment can get stressful, especially when the workload is high.
+It is usually required of a professional operations manager to inspire the entire staff.

 Incident management and troubleshooting

-Although the operations department would be expected to work like a well-oiled machine, there always exceptions and longtail events that can impact operations.
-An experienced operations manager would be expected to deftly and smartly handle these exceptions and take care of any contingencies.
+Outliers and longtail events always influence operations, even though the operations department should run like a well-oiled machine.
+An experienced operations manager should deftly and smartly handle these exceptions and take care of any contingencies.